 The Club is open to any youth age 6-18.
 Membership to the Club is an affordable $20 annually.
-Additional site fees may apply for before & after school programming and for the full-day school break programs including WCSD summer, fall, winter and spring break.
-Please contact the membership office at (775) 331-KIDS (5437) for fee details.
+Additional site fees do apply for before & after school programming and for the full-day school break programs including WCSD summer, fall, winter and spring break.
+Please click here for membership information or contact the membership office at (775) 331-KIDS (5437).

-No child is ever turned away from the Club for financial reasons.
+No child is ever turned away due to the inability to pay.
+Financial assistance is available.

 About Boys & Girls Clubs of America